nicocarbone/CUDAMCFL/README.md

 # CUDAMCFL

-Montecarlo routine modeling light propagation in tubid media with embedded fluorophores and inhomogeneities.
+Monte Carlo simulation software for light propagation in fluorescent turbid media, accelerated by GPU (graphic processing unit).
+The code is based on previous work by Alerstam et al and Wang et al, with the addition of a voxelized medium without symmetries and with an inhomogeneous distribution of absorbers and fluorescent markers.

 CUDAMCFLmain.cu
 -------------------